Careers in Geology

 What do geologists do?

 One of the great things about geology is that there is something for everyone!
 Most geoscientists work in the oil and gas, mining and minerals, and water resources industries.
 There are a lot of other options as well, however.
 Geologists contribute to society in many ways.
 A good summary of the types of careers available to geoscience students after they graduate is found here.
-Click here to check out a video highlighting career opportunities in Kansas's oil and gas industry.
+Click here to see the latest geoscience workforce reports from the American Geosciences Institute.

 Masters-level graduates will have the widest selection of opportunities, for employers in most fields recognize this as the minimum 'career-level' degree, with which a person can expect to advance to higher responsibilities within a company.
 Indeed, many major corporations hire geologists only at the M.S. and Ph.D. levels.
 However, numerous opportunities exist for B.S. graduates.
 For example, a number of our recent B.S. graduates have been hired by oil and gas companies, oilfield services companies, and regional/national environmental firms.